-McCormick conducts a program of guided study and tutorial help for freshmen and sophomores in all the required courses in mathematics, chemistry, physics, and engineering.
+McCormick conducts a program of guided study and tutorial help for first- and second-year students in all the required courses in mathematics, chemistry, physics, and engineering.
 This program encourages out-of-class work and good study habits and helps provide a full understanding of the early courses that are the foundation for much to follow.